 Bonus: San Miguel de Allende

-San Miguel de Allende is no longer a pueblo magico as it has been elevated to a UNESCO World Heritage Site, but it’s still worth mentioning because it’s only an hour from Queretaro.
+San Miguel de Allende is no longer a pueblo magico as it has been elevated to a UNESCO World Heritage Site.
+It’s still worth mentioning because it’s less than an hour from Queretaro.
 Best known as an artist community and expat haven, San Miguel de Allende has historical significance.
 An important trade post even before the Spanish arrived, it’s also the birthplace of Ignacio Allende y Unzaga, a Spanish captain who sympathized with the Mexican Independence movement and who the town is named after.
-San Miguel has a festival almost every weekend, so it’s worth spending a few extra days enjoying the historical sites during the day and festivities at night.
+Celebrating a festival almost every weekend, it’s worth spending a few extra days in San Migeuel de Allende enjoying the historical sites during the day and festivities at night.
 Travel & Leisure readers voted San Miguel de Allende the Best City in the World for two years in a row.
 Check out our post on Artistic Expressions in San Miguel de Allende.

 Like this post?
 Save it to Pinterest!